What's the Best Age for Kids to Get a Smartphone?

 Reality check: This is real social pressure, but it's not a good enough reason alone.
 Talk to other parents — you might find many share your hesitation.

-"They Need It for School"
+"They Need It for School" or "They Need It for Tuition"

 Reality check: Most schools have computers.
 Check if a smartphone is actually required or just convenient.
+For online tuition, a shared family tablet with ParentalEdge installed may be a better option than giving them their own phone.

 "They're Responsible Enough"